sezinarseven/sezinarseven/README.md

 # 👋  Hi there, I'm Sezin Arseven!
 - 🎓 I'm an Electrical-Electronics Engineering student in Marmara University
+- 💻 I supplement my education with online courses on platforms like Coursera and Udemy.
 - 🌱 Currently, I am honing my skills in areas such as object detection, image segmentation, and deep learning.
 - 📫 You can reach me via [email](sezin.arseven@hotmail.com) or [LinkedIn](https://www.linkedin.com/in/sezin-arseven-98bab61b6/).
 - 👀 Check out some of my latest projects on my [GitHub profile](https://github.com/sezinarseven).